Doncaster shoppers donate 12 large boxes of bras to breast cancer care charity

-Customers have donated old and unwanted bras as part of the centre’s recycling programme.
+The team at Lakeside Village have been urging customers to donate their old and unwanted bras as part of their recycling programme and an amazing 12 large boxes have been collected.

-Lyndsey Parry, deputy centre manager said: “We were thrilled to donate 12 boxes of bras to this important charity.

 “We also have a monthly collection for unwanted clothes that are collected by the RSPCA for their local stores.